-Walking in their footsteps, you will understand why this site was a place of worship and celebration, of renewal with the natural world, and of a deep spirituality.
+Walking in their footsteps, you will understand why this site was a place of celebration, of renewal with the natural world, and of a deep spirituality.
 You will begin to learn about the history of a prairie place where Indigenous peoples met newcomers to the continent in a spirit of sharing and hospitality.

 Sample Programs Available

 Imagine having all the medicine you need just outside your tipi door.
 This trail walk introduces participants to the medicine of First Nations people.
 From medication that gave relief to the common cold to bug repellent, Wanuskewin’s Opimihaw valley has it all.

 Enjoy one of Wanuskewin’s most popular programs!
 Learn how First Nations people used to set up their homes.
 Learn about the values that were associated with each part of the tipi, values that were passed down to the children as they helped set the tipi up.
 Come and try it yourself!